-In 1965, the Minnesota State Legislature created the Minnesota Liaison and Facilities Commission for Higher Education.
+In 1965, the State Legislature created the Minnesota Liaison and Facilities Commission for Higher Education.
 In 1967, the name was changed to Coordinating Commission, and in 1975 it became the Minnesota Higher Education Coordinating Board ("MHECB").
 In 1995, the agency was restructured and renamed the Minnesota Higher Education Services Office ("MHESO").
 In 2003, the Minnesota Legislature gave MHESO cabinet level status as an executive branch agency with a Commissioner appointed by the Governor and confirmed by the Senate.
 In order to better reflect its role as an executive branch agency, effective July 1, 2005, MHESO changed its name to the Minnesota Office of Higher Education.
+In 2014, statutory references to the Issuer were changed to the Office of Higher Education.
+The Issuer has continued to use the name Minnesota Office of Higher Education in connection with the SELF Program.

-In 1973, the Coordinating Commission, and subsequently MHECB, was authorized by the State Legislature to establish and operate a statewide program for making federally insured and guaranteed student loans.
+In 1973, the Coordinating Commission, and subsequently MHECB, was authorized by the State Legislature to establish and operate a Statewide program for making federally insured and guaranteed student loans.
 From 1973 to 1988, MHECB coordinated the State's participation in the Federal Guaranteed Student Loan Program (the "GSL Program"), serving as the State's lender of last resort.
 During this time MHECB provided funding for over \$640 million of loans to students under the GSL Program.
 MHECB ceased providing new loans under the GSL Program in 1988, as participation by the private sector lenders and secondary markets had gradually replaced the need for the lender of last resort function.
 There are no outstanding GSL Program loans.

 In 1983, MHECB was authorized by the State Legislature to establish and supervise loan programs other than the federally guaranteed programs.
 In June 1985, MHECB established a loan program known as the Student Educational Loan Fund I ("SELF I").
-Approximately \$52.3 million of loans were originated under SELF I, of which none are outstanding.
+Approximately \$52 million of loans were approved under SELF I, none of which remain in currently paying status.

 In September 1988, MHECB ceased originating SELF I loans and new loans were made under the second phase of its loan program known as SELF II ("SELF II").
-Approximately \$654 million of loans were originated under SELF II, of which none are outstanding.
+Approximately \$654 million of loans were approved under SELF II, none of which remain in currently paying status.

 In May 2002, MHESO established the third phase of its SELF Program known as SELF III ("SELF III").
-Approximately \$490 million of loans have been originated under SELF III.
-No new loans are being originated under SELF III.
-Approximately \$4.8 million of such loans were outstanding as of June 30, 2018.
+Approximately \$504 million of loans were approved under SELF III, approximately \$0.7 million of which remained in currently paying status as of November 30, 2019.

 In July 2006, the Issuer established the fourth phase of its SELF Program known as SELF IV ("SELF IV").
-Approximately \$575 million of loans have been originated under SELF IV.
-No new loans are being originated under SELF IV.
-Approximately \$137 million of such loans were outstanding as of June 30, 2018.
+Approximately \$586 million of loans were approved under SELF IV, approximately \$87 million of which remained in currently paying status as of November 30, 2019.

-In October 2010 the Issuer established the fifth phase of its SELF Program known as SELF V ("SELF V").
-Approximately \$491 million of loans have been originated under SELF V. Approximately \$354 million of such loans were outstanding as of June 30, 2018.
-See the caption "STUDENT LOAN PROGRAM-SELF Loans Overview" herein.
+In October 2010, the Issuer established the fifth phase of its SELF Program known as SELF V ("SELF V").
+Approximately \$622 million of loans have been approved under SELF V, approximately \$389 million of which remained in currently paying status as of November 30, 2019.
+See "STUDENT LOAN PROGRAM-SELF Loans Overview" herein.

-In January 2016 the Issuer established the SELF Refi Program.
-Approximately \$49 million of loans have been originated under the SELF Refi Program.
-Approximately \$25 million of such loans were outstanding as of June 30, 2018.
+In January 2016, the Issuer established the SELF Refi Program.
+Approximately \$42 million of loans have been approved under the SELF Refi Program, approximately \$19 million of which remained in currently paying status as of November 30, 2019.